Krishnaadupula/Heart-Disease-SQLData-Analyst-Student-Project/README.md

 ##  Learning Outcomes

-- SQL for medical analytics and BI
+- real-world query structuring
 - Data cleaning and transformation
 - Aggregation, filtering, and window functions
 - Risk prediction using conditional logic
-- Schema design and real-world query structuring

 ##  How to Run